SHAOLIN CLASSES:

 What is the age requirement or recommendation that you take in kids?

-We normally recommend kids joining Shaolin classes at 5 or 6 years old, but we do screen kids at the younger ages and let them participate in a trial class to see how they do with the other kids and instructor.
+We normally recommend kids joining Shaolin Kungfu classes at 5 or 6 years old, but we do screen kids at the younger ages and let them participate in a trial class to see how they do with the other kids and instructor.

 Back to top